deepixel-dev1/deepixel-dev1.github.io/makanative/tutorial/README.md

 ## HOW TO START [MAKA API][maka_api] (For Android)
 ![](./img/Logic.png){: width="300"}

-#### 1. Insert "Library files" into the library directory that matches the project's target hardware
+#### 1. Insert "Library files" into the library directory that matches the project's target hardware.

 #### 2. Insert "Include files" into your project's include directory.